AndreasG11/MAE224/Lab-1:--Hydrostatics.md

 5. Repeat for 10 different heights.

 6. Plot pressure versus the difference in heights between the water columns.
 Use MATLAB if you can.
+Show your TA this plot.

 7. What kind of curve-fit makes the most sense?